intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 Deployment without using nginx is theoretically possible, even though the many useful features of an nginx deployment are obviously forfeited.

 > :warning: Enabling [service workers](progressive-web-app.md#service-worker) is not possible without using nginx.
 The Intershop PWA will not function as intended if you do.

+## Stateless vs. Stateful Building Blocks

+For scalability and parallelization reasons, considering whether each building block is stateful or stateless is important.
+The **ICM** deals with large databases, caches write and read requests and therefore manages a high amount of internal state.
+Substituting ICM instances at runtime and managing fail-over capacities is not trivial.
+The **SSR container** acts like a pure function.
+Making the same request is always going to return the same result.
+This way, setting up multiple instances, rebooting containers at runtime or even setting up serverless deployments are all possible.
+It's important to keep the stateless nature of the Intershop PWA in mind when writing new code and expanding its functionalities.
+The **nginx container** is not technically stateless, since it handles caching of SSR responses.
+However, nginx is not functionally dependent on its internal state like the ICM is.
+If an nginx container were to lose its internal state, all cached responses would instead be passed on to the express.js server and be answered at the cost of a delay.

 # Further References